The major code projects of the Trust::Data Consortium are:

 Through public-private partnerships, OPAL pilots are underway to assess the feasibility and value of statistical indicators derived through data analysis using the OPAL platform.

-The rise of blockchain technology has introduced a number of challenges with regards to the digital identities used by the entities transacting on the blockchain, both permissionless and permissioned blockchains.
-A new model for privacy-preserving identities is needed if blockchain systems are to operate at a global scale: it must allow entities in the ecosystem to (i) verify the “quality” or security of an identity, and (ii) to assess the relative “freedom” or independence of an identity from any given authority (e.g. government, businesses, etc.), and (iii) to assess the source of trust for a digital identity
+The project recognizes that a new model for privacy-preserving identities is needed if blockchain systems are to operate at a global scale: it must allow entities in the ecosystem to (i) verify the “quality” or security of an identity, and (ii) to assess the relative “freedom” or independence of an identity from any given authority (e.g. government, businesses, etc.), and (iii) to assess the source of trust for a digital identity

 OpenPDS is platform for personal data interchange across multiple data-repositories.
 Today the typical end-user generates a large number of data as the by product of living in the digital space.
 These multiple data-repositories represent valuable data-sets capturing an individual's life.
 OpenPDS provides a platform for individuals and organizations to manage these disparate repositories by providing a uniform user interface.